 Let’s take a look at charging faster in other situations.

-a) How to charge phone faster on laptop
+How to charge the phone faster on a laptop

 Like I said before, your computer’s USB ports provide low charging rates.
 But if you really need to replenish your device that way, there are a few things you can do.